ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    in order to provide trust that the code taking the measurements and recording them has not been tampered with.

-   This option defaults to 0 and is an experimental feature in the stage of development.
+   This option defaults to 0.

 -  ``NON_TRUSTED_WORLD_KEY``: This option is used when ``GENERATE_COT=1``.
 It
    specifies the file that contains the Non-Trusted World private key in PEM